autoplot/documentation/javadoc/org/autoplot/bookmarks/Bookmark.md

-# org.autoplot.bookmarks.BookmarkInternal representation of a Bookmark, containing an Autoplot URI, title, and additional documentation
+# org.autoplot.bookmarks.Bookmark

- for the URI.
+Internal representation of a Bookmark, containing an Autoplot URI, title, and additional documentation for the URI.
 This can also be a folder that contains a list of Bookmarks, or a remote folder that is controlled be a remote bookmarks file./

 ***
 <a name="TITLE_ERROR_OCCURRED"></a>
 # TITLE_ERROR_OCCURRED